vemonet/shapes-of-you/README.md

 ## Get data from GitHub GraphQL API ⛏️

-Checkout the GitHub workflow file to see how to run the Python script to retrieve the shapes from the GitHub GraphQL API and publish them to the .
+Checkout the GitHub workflow file to see how to run the Python script to retrieve the shapes from various popular Git registries:

+* GitHub GraphQL API
+* GitLab API

+And publish them to the publicly available triplestore.

 You can find the scripts and requirements in the [`etl`](https://github.com/MaastrichtU-IDS/shapes-of-you/tree/main/etl) folder.